Stefano Coretta

-I am the Senior Teaching Coordinator for Statistics in the Linguistics and English Language department of the University of Edinburgh (UK).
-As part of my duties, I coordinate the statistical curriculum of undergraduate and postgraduate degrees within the department, teach statistics and research methods courses, and provide training for staff and students.
+I am a Lecturer (= Assistant Professor) in the Linguistics and English Language department of the University of Edinburgh (UK).
+As part of my duties, I develop and coordinate the statistical curriculum of undergraduate and postgraduate degrees within the department, teach statistics and research methods courses, and provide training for staff and students.
+I received my PhD degree in linguistics (with a thesis on ultrasound tongue imaging and electroglottography) from the University of Manchester (UK) in 2020.
+I was a postdoc researcher at the Institute of Phonetics and Speech Processing at the Ludwig-Maximilians-Universität München (Germany) from 2019 until 2021, when I joined the University of Edinburgh.

 I am available as instructor for a range of Workshops on statistics and research methods and as collaborator on projects or papers requiring the planning and execution of statistical analyses.
 Get in contact with me for info.

-My past and current research covers different areas of linguistics, with a focus on phonetology—the study of speech sounds and their relation to linguisticality (Human Language, see Haspelmath 2020)—and research methods including statistics and Open Science practices.
-For more details on my research interests, past/current research projects, and an overview of meta-models informing my research, check out the Research and Meta-models pages.
+My past and current research covers different areas of linguistics, with a focus on phonetology—the study of speech sounds and their relation to Human Language—and research methods including statistics and Open Science practices (I am a signatory of Commitment to Research Transparency and Open Science and of Open Sciences for a Post-Materialist Science).
+For more details on my research see Research, Projects, and my researcher’s Orientation page.
 You can find a list of research outputs (papers, software, etc) in Output.

 Interests